idris-lang/Idris2/INSTALL.md

 ## Installing Chez Scheme on Apple Silicon

+Chez scheme only supports Apple Silicon for versions `10.0.0` or newer.

-The official version of chez scheme does not yet support Apple Silicon.
-So, on macOS with Apple Silicon (e.g. M1 and M2 macs), you will need to build and install the Racket fork of chez scheme.
+If you cannot install that new of a version of Chez Scheme, you will need to build and install the Racket fork of chez scheme.

 ```sh
 git clone git@github.com:racket/ChezScheme.git